FiBzYDev/georges-bhop-gamemode/README.md

 -----------------------------------

 Zoning:
+- Change your Steam ID in /data admin timer

-I think its !addarea 1 (for start zone)
+- I think its !addarea 1 (for start zone) it's been 10 years since i touched this